 Community Constitution Classes

-Starting in September, Community Constitution Classes are scheduled to resume in Buena Vista using “Thomas Jefferson & James Madison’s Guide to Teaching and Understanding the Constitution” on Tuesday evenings from 7:00 p.m. to 8:00 p.m.
-Classes are held downtown at the George Washington Center for Constitutional Studies (GWCCS), 2271 Sycamore Avenue, Suite B, Buena Vista, Virginia.
-The classes are based on how Thomas Jefferson and James Madison said the Constitution should be taught at the opening of the University of Virginia.
+Community Constitution Classes are held in Buena Vista discussing Constitutional topics and also using “Thomas Jefferson & James Madison’s Guide to Teaching and Understanding the Constitution.”
+Classes are generally held on Tuesday evenings from 7:00 p.m. to 8:00 p.m.
+Eastern in person or via Zoom.
+Classes this fall, beginning September 19th, 2023, will be held downtown at the George Washington Center for Constitutional Studies (GWCCS), 2067 Magnolia Avenue, Suite B, Buena Vista, Virginia.
+The primary curriculum is based on how Thomas Jefferson and James Madison said the Constitution should be taught at the opening of the University of Virginia.
 See http://www.liberty1.org/UVA1825.pdf.
 Additional topics discussed are "All Men Are Created Equal," "The Ideological Origins of the American Revolution," and other topics related to the principles of the American Founding.

 The Basic Constitution Study Outline: